MercersKitchen/BYOD/README.md

    - Change to High Power (Hard Drive Never sleeps, turn monitor off in 1 minute)
    - Lid Button "Does Nothing" (able to close lid if needed)
    - Remember to change Power setting Back to Balanced Power
+3. Pre OS Installation Task List
+   - Search for WiFi, LAN, Internet Drivers (or have alternate computer to search after installation)
+   - Check BIOS to ensure USB is in Bootable Sequence
+   - Find USB-1 if possible, might be a guess and check during initial installation

 Download Installation and Executable File Checksums Reminders